nine7nine/Xenomai-Archlinux/README.md

 * /usr/xenomai/cobalt64
 * /usr/xenomai/cobalt32

 Please read through the Xenomai documentation, as this is a basic installation and you may want to tweak the package to your own requirements.
-Docs; https://xenomai.org/installing-xenomai-3-x/
+Documentation; https://xenomai.org/installing-xenomai-3-x/

 NOTE: This packages depends on linux-xenomai and is useless without it.